gluobe/infrastructure-2.0-workshop/README.md

 ### Contact ###

 If you liked what we did or want to like what we do, please do contact us!
-Revelant links can always be found at http://www.gluo.be.
+Relevant links can always be found at http://www.gluo.be.